ciurca/GoingFurtherBlog/content/posts/stupidity/index.md

 ---
 title: "Are you underestimating the amount of stupidity around you?"
 date: 2020-04-10
-description: "You encounter more stupid people every day then you think, you may just not realize it.
+description: "You encounter more stupid people every day than you think, you may just not realize it.
 I'm going to help you find them."
 categories: ['stupidity']
 dropCap: true
 displayInMenu: false